OMG! It’s the 9th of our 12 weeks of Artful Summer!

 - If you had a team of 5 people at the office tasked with coming up with a business marketing plan, can you think of any rule-based exercise that the 5 of you could do to generate ideas, methods, or solutions to your marketing scenario?

-- Name your Medium post: Week 9 – Art Activity – Time-Series Photography
+- Name your blog post: Week 9 – Art Activity – Time-Series Photography

 Our artists this week are Eric Singer and Ewa Xebra.
 Eric Singer is the founder of “LEMUR”, the League of Electronic Musical Urban Robots.
 When you look him up, you should probably search for “Eric Singer LEMUR” so you’ll get the artist we’re talking about.
 If you just search for “Eric Singer” you’ll probably get the drummer from KISS.

 Ewa Xebra is not an “artist”.
-She’s actually a medical doctor.
+She’s a doctor.
 But some years ago she got hooked on “photo a day” projects in a big way.
 She now has many projects going.
-One, in particular, is a photo every day of her daughter Luna from birth to her current age of 2276 days old (6 years & 3 months).
+One, in particular, is a photo every day of her daughter Luna from birth to her current age of 2485 days old.
 You can find her Luna photo album here: https://www.flickr.com/photos/evaxebra/albums/72157637108259076

 - Describe Eric Singer’s work